A Global Cultural Movement

 These goals are in line with what we all need to do to ensure that Earth is a viable ecosystem.
 We believe that the Burning Man community has a pivotal role to play.

 Theme camps are joining in greening too.
-The Green Corridor will now have two locations, in the 4:00 and 7:00 sectors of Black Rock City.
+The Green Corridor will be along 4:00 in Black Rock City.
 You can identify Green Corridor camps by flags with the Green Corridor logo.
 Stop by for a grouping of camps setting the bar for renewable energy, regenerative waste systems, and more!

 We hope Burners around the world step up and help right the ship so Burning Man culture, humanity, and life on Earth can thrive into the future.
 As you prepare for your Burn and read through this Survival Guide, consider how you, your friends, and your camp can contribute to our shared goal to create a sustainable city.
 Will you prototype a new waste management or grey water system?
 Are you removing excessive packaging from everything you bring to the playa before you arrive?
 Using reusable construction materials?
 Minimizing kitchen and food waste?
 Doing Matter Out of Place (MOOP) sweeps at your camp and picking up MOOP when you see it on the open playa?
 Are you reducing power needs at your camp and thinking creatively about how you can share resources with your neighbors?
 Are you pulling up every last stake and lag bolt before you leave your campsite?
 Are you sorting your trash and recycling before you depart BRC for easy drop-off at collection centers on your way home?
 For lots of tips on greening your Burn, see the Leaving No Trace section of this guide.